-Standard application deadlines are February 15, May 15, and July 15.
-Applicants are encouraged to apply early because entry into the program is highly competitive and space is limited in each cohort.
+You may apply to Kent School as early as the November prior to the year of your planned enrollment.
+The final deadline varies, but because entry into the program is highly competitive, applicants are encouraged to submit their applications early to ensure a space.
 All admissions materials must be received in the BSW Office of Admissions by the deadline date in order for an applicant to be considered for admission by a particular deadline.
 Earlier applicants have more options and enjoy clear advantages.